Velfi/babysteps/content/blog/2018-11-01-after-nll-interprocedural-conflicts.md

 can be more verbose, and I sometimes find that it makes things more opaque, simply because there are now just more structs running around that I have to look at.
-Some things are so simple that the complexity of having a struct outweights the win of isolating a distinct bit of functionality.
+Some things are so simple that the complexity of having a struct outweighs the win of isolating a distinct bit of functionality.

 The other problem with factoring is that it doesn't always work: